Are you managing to get the kids playing outdoors this winter? These fun winter nature crafts will help you tempt them off the sofa!

 More nature craft inspiration

-For more nature craft ideas, check out my book ‘A Year of Nature Craft and Play’, which is all about getting kids engaged with nature.
+For more nature crafts and kids nature activities, check out my book ‘A Year of Nature Craft and Play’, which is all about getting kids engaged with nature.
 It’s filled with fun crafts, gardening, games, art and science activities that inspire kids to get creative with nature and explore the amazing natural world.
 There are 52 budget-friendly activities, one for every week of the year, all with easy-to-follow instructions and colourful photos.

 You might also like to take a look at my nature craft & play Pinterest board.